-Template Tags and Filters
+Template Tags and Filters¶

-context_tags module
+context_tags module¶

-You need to add missing.templatetags.context_tags to your builtins option for the DjangoTemplates backend to be able to use these tags immediately after extends tag.
+for the DjangoTemplates backend to be able to use these tags immediately after

-The tag is rendered first thus modifying context before other blocks are rendered.
+blocktag which does not render anything but can be used to modify a template context.The tag is rendered first thus modifying context before other blocks are rendered.
 A tag in an extending template is rendered after parent tags, allowing you to override template context in child templates.

-The tag has to be the first tag, immediately after the extends tag.
-You have to define a empty context block tag at the very start of your base template.
+extendstag.
+You have to define a empty context block tag at the very start of your base template.Example usage, in your base template:

 In your extending template:

-{% setcontext as title %}{% blocktrans %}{{ username }}'s blog{% endblocktrans %}{% endsetcontext %}
+{% extends "base.html" %} {% contextblock %} {% load future i18n %} {% setcontext as title %}{% blocktrans %}{{ username }}'s blog{% endblocktrans %}{% endsetcontext %} {% url "homepage" as homepage %} {% endcontextblock %}

 Sets (updates) current template context with the rendered output of the block inside tags.